Leon Draisaitl Game Preview: Oilers vs. Flyers

 Draisaitl Stats vs. the Flyers in 2022-23

-- Defensively, the Flyers gave up 276 total goals (3.4 per game) to rank 23rd in league play.
+- The Flyers conceded 276 total goals (3.4 per game), ranking 23rd in league action in goals against.

 - They had the league's 26th-ranked goal differential at -56.